 A limited company creates a new corporate person - a legal concept which infers that a corporation may be recognized as having the same legal rights and responsibilities as a real person.
 Whilst the company can’t make executive decisions and is ultimately owned by shareholders who make the decisions, the company remains its own entity.

-Why convert to a limited company?
+Why should you convert from sole trader to a limited company?

 When you trade as a sole trader, there’s little distinction between yourself and the company.
 As a result, you may be personally at risk from any liability.
-Whereas a limited company is a standalone corporate being, and all risk and liability is attached to the company, not the owners or directors.
+A limited company is a standalone corporate being, and all risk and liability is attached to the company, not the owners or directors.
 It can create peace of mind for the business owner.

 Whilst there are times when a director can be personally liable for their actions, these are significantly lower and rarer than the liabilities of a sole trader.